The Ibex 35 plummets almost 2% while Pharmamar dodges the falls

 That today was the day of quadruple maturity of derivative contracts (on stocks and indices), it has injected a lot of volatility into the spot markets, distorting their performance.

 With the decreases noted at the close of the session, the Ibex 35 touches the 1.9% weekly decline.
-In the last lunge of the Ibex 35, only three stocks maintained the type: PharmaMar , Cellnex Y Enagas, which amounted to 0.97%, 0.42% and 0.03%.
+In the last lunge of the Ibex 35, only three values maintained the rate: PharmaMar , Cellnex Y Enagas, which amounted to 0.97%, 0.42% and 0.03%.

 Conversely, the lantern of the Ibex 35 has been Acerinox, which has sunk 10.04%.
 Nippon Steel Stainless Steel has put up for sale 7.9% of the capital of Acerinox, a company in which it has a 15.5% stake, valued at about 231.5 million euros.